Skip to main content

 • to comply with statutory obligations relating to employment or other legislation;

-• to comply with our statutory obligations pursuant to section 5(1) Criminal Law Act (NI) 1967 and section 17 of the Anti-Terrorism Crime and Security Act 2001;
+• to comply with our statutory obligations pursuant to section 5(1) of the Criminal Law Act (NI) 1967 and section 17 of the Anti-Terrorism Crime and Security Act 2001;

 • to provide information to the Criminal Case Review Commission in compliance with Section 17 of the Criminal Appeals Act 1995; and

-• to the Police Ombudsman Independent assessor of complaints when you wish to complain to her at the conclusion of the internal complaints process.
+• to provide information to the Police Ombudsman Independent Assessor of Complaints when you wish to complain to her at the conclusion of the internal complaints process.

 In handling your personal information we: